python-rope/pylsp-rope/README.md

 ### Extract method

-This refactoring works by triggering a CodeAction when selecting a block of code.
+This refactoring works by triggering CodeAction when selecting a block of code.

 ### Extract variable

-This refactoring works by triggering a CodeAction when selecting a Python expression.
+This refactoring works by triggering CodeAction when selecting a Python expression.

 ### Inline

-This refactoring works by triggering a CodeAction when the cursor is on a resolvable Python identifier.
+This refactoring works by triggering CodeAction when the cursor is on a resolvable Python identifier.

 ### Use function

-This refactoring works by triggering a CodeAction when the cursor is on the function name of a `def` statement.
+This refactoring works by triggering CodeAction when the cursor is on the function name of a `def` statement.

 ### Method to method object

-This refactoring works by triggering a CodeAction when the cursor is on the function name of a `def` statement.
+This refactoring works by triggering CodeAction when the cursor is on the function name of a `def` statement.

 ### Convert local variable to field

-This refactoring works by triggering a CodeAction when the cursor is on a local variable.
+This refactoring works by triggering CodeAction when the cursor is on a local variable.

+### Organize import

+This refactoring works by triggering CodeAction anywhere.

 ## Caveat